Flexible list colorings: Maximizing the number of requests satisfied: Abstract

+The literature on flexible list coloring tends to focus on showing that for a fixed graph $G$ and $k \in \N$ there exists an $\epsilon > 0$ such that $G$ is $(k, \epsilon)$-flexible, but it is natural to try to find the largest possible $\epsilon$ for which $G$ is $(k,\epsilon)$-flexible.
+In this vein, we improve a result of Dvo\v{r}\'{a}k et al., by showing $d$-degenerate graphs are $(d+2, 1/2^{d+1})$-flexible.
 In pursuit of the largest $\epsilon$ for which a graph is $(k,\epsilon)$-flexible, we observe that a graph $G$ is not $(k, \epsilon)$-flexible for any $k$ if and only if $\epsilon > 1/ \rho(G)$, where $\rho(G)$ is the Hall ratio of $G$, and we initiate the study of the \emph{list flexibility number of a graph $G$}, which is the smallest $k$ such that $G$ is $(k,1/ \rho(G))$-flexible.
 We study relationships and connections between the list flexibility number, list chromatic number, list packing number, and degeneracy of a graph.

 {\bf Keywords.} list coloring, flexible list coloring, list coloring with requests, list packing, Hall ratio.

 \textbf{Mathematics Subject Classification.} 05C15